wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    <pre><strong>git commit -m"#DAC-123 Update again for show" --amend
    </strong></pre>

-   The above creates a new commit in place of the previous commit.
+   The above creates a <strong>new commit SHA</strong> in place of the previous commit.

    The amend action is remembered by `git reflog` locally until purged.

+   ### Commit - Amend Contents

-   To replace just the content of a commit, git add the change, then:
+   To replace just the content text of a commit, git add the change then:

    <pre><strong>git commit --amend --no-edit
    </strong></pre>

-   You lose the ability to fall-back to previous versions.
+   The above command means you lose the ability to fall-back to previous versions.
    So use it only to fix minor typos.

    See [<a target="_blank" href="https://git-scm.com/docs/git-commit/">docs/git-commit</a>]